-To identify the controlling scenario for the stochastic event set calculation, seismic disaggregation was performed for all considered intensity measure types (PGA, SA(0.1), SA(0.2), SA(0.5), SA(1.0), SA(2.0), SA(3.0) and return periods (25, 50, 100, 250, 475, 500 and 1000 years) at six selected target sites, corresponding to the capitals of the five Central Asian countries (Ashgabat, Bishkek, Dushanbe, Nur-Sultan - formerly known as Astana -- and Tashkent) plus the city of Almaty (Kazakhstan) due to its exposure to earthquake hazard.
-In total, 294 disaggregation calculations were carried out.
+To identify the controlling scenario for the stochastic event set calculation, seismic disaggregation was performed for all considered intensity measure types (PGA, SA(0.1), SA(0.2), SA(0.5), SA(1.0), SA(2.0), SA(3.0) and return periods (25, 50, 100, 250, 475, 500 and 1000 years) at six selected target sites, corresponding to the capitals of the five Central Asian countries (Ashgabat, Bishkek, Dushanbe, Nur-Sultan and Tashkent) plus the city of Almaty (Kazakhstan) due to its exposure to earthquake hazard, for a total of 294 calculations.
 Results are for magnitude-distance-epsilon (MDE) and geographical (Lat-Lon) disaggregation.
-An example of the magnitude-distance-epsilon disaggregation matrix at the six sites is presented in Figure 39 for 0.2 second spectral acceleration, while the example of controlling scenarios identified for probability of exceedance of 10% in 50 years is provided in Table 18 (results for all other PoEs are provided as calculation output).
+Example of the magnitude-distance-epsilon disaggregation matrix at all sites is presented in Figure 39 for 0.2 second spectral acceleration, while the example of controlling scenarios identified for probability of exceedance of 10% in 50 is provided in Table 18 (results for all other PoEs are provided as calculation output).